prebid/prebid.github.io/dev-docs/cmp-best-practices.md

 LiveRamp has verified that they create the tcfapi functions and set gdprApplies=false when their CMP is removed from a geo.

+### Sirdata

+Please follow the guidelines in the [Sirdata documentation](https://cmp.docs.sirdata.net/v/en/script-management/tag-conditioning) to make sure that the CMP is loaded and the user's choice exposed through the `__tcfapi()` function before the ad server and Prebid.js are invoked.

 ## Further Reading

 - [IAB TCF Implementation Guidelines](https://github.com/InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/blob/master/TCFv2/TCF-Implementation-Guidelines.md)